segmentio/segment-docs/src/segment-app/iam/labels.md

 Once a label is in use (either assigned to a resource or used to restrict permissions on a user), the label cannot be deleted.
 You must first manually remove the label from any resources and permissions before you can delete it.

-> **Note**: While only Workspace Owners can bulk-edit labels, Source and Space admins can edit the labels on sources and spaces they have access to from.
+> **Note**: While only Workspace Owners can bulk-edit labels, Source and Space admins can edit the labels on the sources and spaces they have access to.
 To do this, go to the **Settings** tab for each item.

 Workspace owners can also grant specific [Roles](roles/) access to specific labels.
 For example, you might give a Source Admin access to only Sources that have the `Prod` label.